toughIQ/fishnet/README.md

 analysis jobs that have humans waiting for the result (the user queue, as opposed to the system queue for slower clients).

+### Why does my client remain idle?

+Your client may remain idle if fishnet estimates that another client would be able to complete the next batch more quickly, or if the client has been configured to join the queue only if a backlog is building up.
+By standing by, you're still contributing to the *potential* maximum throughput of the fishnet network.

 ### What happens if I stop my client?

 Feel free to turn your client on and off at any time.
 By default, the client